absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 ### The make method

-When binding an concrete to an abstract, it is to be resolved by another entity through the container.
+When binding a concrete to an abstract, it is to be resolved by another entity through the container.

 The container offers a simple method to get the concrete from an abstract: `make`.
 It accepts the abstract name as an argument and will process everything for us, from the resolving to the instantiation with dependency injection.